DSPN/azure-resource-manager-dse/multistep/Readme.md

 ### Post-deploy

-Once the desired datacenters have been created, the replication factor for the system keyspaces needs to be set.
+Once all datacenters have been created you need to open the `lifecycleManagerURL` in a browser and run a cluster level install job.

+Once the install is finished and the cluster has been created the following operations should be performed:
+- Appropriate [firewall rules](https://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/security/secFirewallPorts.html?hl=ports) should be set.
+- [Https](https://docs.datastax.com/en/opscenter/6.1/opsc/configure/opscConfiguringEnablingHttps_t.html) and [auth](https://docs.datastax.com/en/opscenter/6.1/opsc/configure/opscEnablingAuth.html) should be turned on for OpsCenter.
+-The system keyspaces should be set to use NetworkTopology strategy.

 Run the command below locally, or on the OpsCenter vm.
 The `strategy_options` field must contain the correct datacenter names.
 Note: null return on curl calls indicates no error.